realvuk/wolflytics-site/content/posts/Myth of Direct Democracy.md

 ---
-title: " Myth of Direct Democracy"
+title: "The Myth of Direct Democracy"
 date: 2025-06-15
 draft: false
 tags: